artturipa/myblog/irm_basics/blog.md

 ### Continuous Monitoring
 Test plans are specific to controls and can be leveraged during audits.
-Test templates are available
+Test templates are available for use.

 Indicators monitor controls and risks and collect evidence of performance